manassaloi/manassaloi.github.io/_posts/2021-11-14-hypocrite.markdown

 I will tweet out one day that Naval's thoughts on happiness changed my life while the next day I will shitpost about something he tweeted.
 The first does not make me a simp of Naval, the second does not make me a hater.
 Nor am I a Warikoo bot.

+I have been skeptical about [web3](https://manassaloi.com/2017/01/22/why-i-am-not-crazy-about-blockchain-yet.html) in the past, but if I convince myself that it is the future, I won't think twice before jumping ship.

 I will talk about Adhaar's lack of security and all the leaks that has happened one year, a few years later I will say that it has greatly improved my life.
 It does not seem cnotradictory to me.

 I joke about people playing distribution games on Twitter but I also tweet out shitposts that I know will get a few laughs, and in turn, likes.
 Does that make me a hypocrite?
 Yes.

 Will I block you if you call me that on Twitter?
 Also Yes.

 I don't have analytics on my website.
 You won't find any link to my Twitter from this website.
 I like to think I don't care about my Twitter, I am beyond distribution games, and I write for the sake of putting my thoughts across.
 But while writing my Group Product Manager promotion packet, I did go to similarweb and got the traffic info.
 Just so that I could write "Manas Saloi is a product thought leader whose website gets 200K visits per month.
 He has mentored dozens of PMs in the industry and advises startups."

 Why did I do that?
 Because for promotion to a GPM level, you have to show impact beyond Gojek.